justinribeiro/blog-pwa/hugo/content/research/index.md

 While I complete my dissertation, I have been disseminating my research in both academic peer-reviewed contexts as a well as practiioner conferences such as:

 Ribeiro, J., Lyytinen, K., s Agile Software Development Innovative?
 A Software Developer Perspective.
-Paper presented at the International Conference on Information Systems (ICIS) - December 2024
+Paper presented at the International Conference on Information Systems (ICIS) - December 2024 [Download Paper](https://aisel.aisnet.org/icis2024/isdesign/isdesign/13/)

 Ribeiro, J., Lyytinen, K., Beyond The Merge Conflict: The Effects Of Cognitive Conflict On Developer Creativity And Release Innovation In Open-Source Software Projects.
 Paper presented at the Academy of Management Doctoral Consortium, Management Consulting Division - August 2024